Diane Corriette · ·

 Reflection

-Choose one inherited rule you’re ready to retire.
-Write the replacement you’ll live by this week, and the smallest action that proves it.
+Choose one inherited rule you are ready to retire.
+Write the replacement you will live by this week, and name the smallest action that proves it.